Event rules are applicable to all participants

 - The Mile registrants must be capable of completing the full distance, start line to finish line, within event time requirement of 20 minutes.

 - To register, participants must be 8 years of age or older on event day.
 Registrants under 18 years of age must have the registration form completed by a parent or legal guardian permitting participation.

-- Each participant must read and agree to an event waiver before participating in the event.
-Registrants under 18 years of age must have the registration form and agree to the waiver completed by a parent or legal guardian.
+- Each participant must read and agree to/sign an event waiver before participating in the event.
+A parent or legal guardian must complete the registration form and agree to/sign the event waiver for registrants under 18 years of age

-- The event time requirement and age minimum apply to all forms of entry and event participation.
+- The event time requirements and age minimum apply to all forms of entry and event participation.

-- Any participant seeking accommodation in respect of a disability must submit a written request to the Event Registration Manager.
-Email your request to firstname.lastname@example.org.
+- Any participant seeking accommodation in respect of a disability must submit a written request to the Athlete with Disabilities Coordinator.
+Email your request to email@example.com.

 - Registration closure is determined and announced when event participation reaches the established participant capacity.